bms-msa/bms-msa.github.io/BMSMSA-v1.0.md

 ## Summary

-The Behavioural Modification System- Master Settlement Agreement (BMS-MSA) is a cooperative legal and strategic framework designed to address the widespread impact of behaviour-shaping digital technologies.
+The Behaviour Modification System- Master Settlement Agreement (BMS-MSA) is a cooperative legal and strategic framework designed to address the widespread impact of behaviour-shaping digital technologies.

 The BMS-MSA aims to support regulators, law schools, public-interest institutions, and responsible commercial actors in coordinating a fair and constructive response to emerging global challenges.